 Q. What goes on in a virtual workshop?

 A. You begin with a vocal warmup which includes breathing and sounding exercises focussing on vowel sounds and articulation.
 Then, you will learn how to break down specific text for clues on how to play a scene or soliloquy.
 Once you find out what Shakespeare intended, you add your talent to breathe life into the character.

 A. Contact Shakespeare Troupe Founder Peter Galman to discuss your level of commitment.
 The email is anon@ShakesTroupe.org.
 You can also consult the ST Events section to get involved.

 Q. What does it cost?

-Q. How do I book a Full producton and Workshop to come perform at my school?
+Q. How do I book a virtual production and workshop use for my school or class?

 Simply email firstname.lastname@example.org and we’ll send you all the information you need.
 For more information on the digital content of the virtual shows being offered, please visit the “School Show” section of this website.